alan-turing-institute/data-safe-haven/processes/provider-overview.md

 They have an extensive suite of research software installed.

-This include the ability to install packages for standard programming environments without use of administrator access.
+This includes the ability to install packages for standard programming environments without the need for administrator access.

 Researchers can compile and run executables they code in User Space.